yaweige/ggpcp/README.md

 ## Mixed data: categorical and numeric variables

 The `mtcars` data is terribly old, but serves a good purpose here.
 All of the variables are coded as numeric variables, even when they should, in fact, be factor variables.
-In a standard parallel coordinate plot we get the usual uninformative fishnet.
+In a standard parallel coordinate plot we get the usual uninformative fishnet between categorical variables such as `vs`, `am`, and `gear`, but also visible for variable `cyl`:

 ```r
 mtcars %>%